dustydez/Arduino_Nano_Based_Timer/README.md

 2. Use the Minute and Second buttons to set the timer.
 3. Press Start/Stop to begin countdown.
 4. Hold Start/Stop for 3 seconds to reset timer at any point.

+## Note
+In the reference picture, an Arduino Uno has been used instead of an Arduino Nano.
+The connections remain the same.